xonq/rabies/nextclade/minimal-dataset/README.md

 # Metadata acquisition

-Clade classification metadata was acquired from [RABV-GLUE's metadata](https://github.com/giffordlabcvr/RABV-GLUE/blob/master/tabular/reference-set-data.tsv).
+Clade classification metadata was acquired from [RABV-GLUE's metadata](https://github.com/giffordlabcvr/RABV-GLUE/blob/master/tabular/reference-set-data.tsv) (referenced [2025/06/01](https://github.com/giffordlabcvr/RABV-GLUE/blob/357613e78c397e10499e77bbd6f2b5aeeb9d10e6/tabular/reference-set-data.tsv#L4)).
 We conservatively defined clades as all tips descending from a most-recent common ancestor (MRCA) of tips with classification metadata.
 Subclades that were not monophyletic or did not contain uniquely defining mutations were removed.

 Sample, submitter, location, and host metadata was acquired using the following `datasets` command: